alexklibisz/firebak/readme.md

 Firebase to JSON backup and restore.
 Incrementally downloads your firebase collections via the Firebase REST API and stores them as JSON files.

+###Use cases
+- small to medium Firebase backup and restores (basically anything up to the plan that actually includes backups).

+###Work in progress.

-This is very much a work in progress.
+This is very much a work in progress, but if you find it valuable and want some things implemented, please open up an issue.

 ###Usage: